Samuriot/adservice/README.md

 # Ad Service Microservice
-Repository has been created to be independent of other microservices The Ad service provides advertisement based on context keys.
+The Ad service provides advertisement based on context keys.
 If no context keys are provided then it returns random ads.

 ## Building locally